youreachedrahat/PPBL-2023-Token-Registry/readme.md

 `05cf1f9c1e4cdcb6702ed2c978d55beff5e178b206b4ec7935d5e056`

 That action will show you a list.
-Search your PPBL2023 Token on that list.
-Once you find it, copy your token's name.
+Search for your PPBL2023 Token on that list.
+On the list, look for your token.
+You should notice that there are two tokens with your token name.
+One starts with `100`, and the other starts with `222`.
+Copy the token name after the first three digits (starting with `PPBL2023`).

 - Next, in a new tab of your web browser, go to the [Hex To Text Converter Online Tool](https://string-functions.com/string-hex.aspx).
 In the field "*Enter the text to encode to hex*", paste your token's name.
 Then, click in the *Convert!* button.
 - Copy the hexadecimal provided by the field "*The encoded string*" as a result.
+The string should start with `5050424c`, which is the hex equivalent of "PPBL".
 - Now, go to your fork at GitLab (*gitlab.com/**your-gitlab-username**/ppbl-2023-token-registry*).
 Once there, look for and click in the **Web IDE** button (at the left side of the *Clone* button).
 That action will open a VS Code console in your web browser, ready to edit code.

 Located at VS Code:
-- create a new file inside the `mappings` folder.
+- create a new file inside the `/mappings` folder.
 The name of the file should follow the format: `Hex_obtained_previously.json`.
-For example: `3130305050424c323032337061626f6e5f736562.json`
+For example: `5050424c323032337061626f6e5f736562.json`
 - Next, open the file `template.json` and copy all its content (because it's a template).
 - Go back to your `.json` recently created and paste there the `template.json` content.
 - Take a look at the file `5050424c3230323344656d6f4765726f6c616d6f.json` inside in the `mappings` folder: that file is our guide, your *example* file.
 Following the data structure there fill your own file.